ferkzone/ContentNotes/README.md

-optimized_pipeline.py   Gemini integration and note generation pdf_generator.py        PDF and HTML export config.json             prompts and translations local_worker.py         optional FastAPI server (see below) requirements.txt        Python dependencies
+optimized_pipeline.py   Gemini integration and note generation pdf_generator.py        PDF and HTML export config.json             prompts and translations requirements.txt        Python dependencies
 .env                    your API key (not committed to git)
 ```

----

-## The local worker (optional)

-`local_worker.py` is a small FastAPI server that you do not need for the desktop version.
-It exists for the cloud deployment scenario where yt-dlp cannot run on the server.
-If you are running the app locally, ignore it entirely.

 ---